-Mexico says Trump meeting unlikely to lead to big deals
+Mexico says Trump-Pena Nieto meet unlikely to lead to big deals

 MEXICO CITY A meeting between Mexican President Enrique Pena Nieto and U.S. President Donald Trump on Friday at the G20 summit in Germany will last about 30 minutes and probably not lead to any major agreements, Mexico's foreign minister said on Wednesday.

 The face-to-face talks will be the first between Pena Nieto and Trump as presidents.
-Mexican Foreign Minister Luis Videgaray warned in a television interview not to expect too much.
+Mexican Foreign Minister Luis Videgaray warned not to expect too much.

-Trump's election and his early days in office sent U.S.-Mexico relations to a new low due to his threats to slap tariffs on Mexican-made goods and a plan to build a wall on the southern U.S. border to keep out illegal immigrants.
+"We have to put it in context and not have expectations that are unjustified," Videgaray said in a press release.

-"It will be an important meeting but we have to put it in context and not have expectations that are unjustified," Videgaray told the Televisa television network.
-"We don't expect to resolve substantial differences."
+Trump's election and his early days in office sent U.S.-Mexico relations to a new low due to his threats to apply tariffs to Mexican-made goods and a plan to build a wall on the southern U.S. border to keep out illegal immigrants.

-Trump and Pena Nieto will discuss renegotiations of the North American Free Trade Agreement (NAFTA) scheduled for August, as well as cooperation in combating drug cartels and development in Central America, Videgaray said.
+Trump and Pena Nieto will discuss renegotiations of the North American Free Trade Agreement (NAFTA) scheduled for August, as well as cooperation in combating drug cartels and development in Central America, the foreign ministry said.
+Pena Nieto will also talk about the rights of Mexican migrants in the United States, the ministry said.

-One topic not on the agenda at the meeting in Hamburg is Trump's pledge to build a wall on the U.S.-Mexico border, Videgaray added.
+One topic not on the agenda at the meeting in Hamburg is Trump's pledge to build a wall on the U.S.-Mexico border, Videgaray said in an earlier television interview.

-In late January, a planned meeting between the presidents was canceled following a Twitter dispute over Trump's pledge to make Mexico pay for a wall, a campaign promise popular among many of his supporters.
+In late January, a planned meeting between the presidents was canceled following a Twitter dispute over Trump's pledge to make Mexico pay for the wall, a campaign promise popular among many of his supporters.
 Trump has since shied away from that demand.

-Trump's administration also moved toward talks to renegotiate NAFTA, toning down earlier threats to pull out of the pact with Mexico and Canada.
+Trump's administration also toned down earlier threats to pull out of the NAFTA pact with Mexico and Canada.

 This month, the U.S. and Mexican governments resolved a long-standing dispute over the sugar trade, while agricultural ministers from the three NAFTA countries met and said there were "relatively few" differences over farm trade to resolve in talks.